-This recipe for crispy vegetable fritters is quick easy to make, and is a great way to use your summer veggies!
-We pair these golden fritters with a creamy garlic sauce that whips up in about 2 minutes flat, but your favorite ranch dressing will also do the trick.
+This recipe for crispy vegetable fritters is quick and easy to make, and a great way to use summer veggies!
+We pair these golden fritters with a creamy garlic sauce that whips up in two minutes, but your favorite ranch dressing will also do the trick.
 These fritters are the perfect way to get picky eaters excited about veggies!

 Crispy vegetable fritters (aka vegetable patties) are a the perfect summertime dish to help use up veggies from your garden!
 They’re super versatile; you can substitute just about any veggies that you like or have on hand.
 Zucchini and corn is a favorite fritter combination at my house.